 How to Store Pollen Patties

 Pollen substitute is not cheap – don’t waste it.
-Whether you have patties or dry pollen substitute that you do not need to use soon, freeze it.
+Whether you have patties or dry substitute that you do not need to use soon, freeze it.

 Do all honey bee colonies need to be fed pollen patties?
 No, this is just another one of those beekeeping management tasks to learn.
 You can adjust it to the needs or your honey bees and your location.
 For beekeepers, the importance of feeding bees any type of food, refers to meeting the needs of the colony at the time.
 If they don’t need help – save your money.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.Read my Disclosure.